deepsaia/moe_llama/README.md

 ## 🙏 Acknowledgments

-- Inspired by the LLaMA architecture from Meta AI
 - Built for educational purposes to understand MoE architectures
 - Thanks to the PyTorch and HuggingFace communities